 A radiographer will inject a small amount of radioactive tracer (in a liquid form) into a vein in your hand or arm.
-We do not expect any side effects from the injection.
+There are usually no side effects from the injection.
+After your injection you will be asked to wait approximately 15 minutes before you have the scan.